jjchong77/csci3055u-project-template/README.md

 ## About open source library

-> _Describe at least one contribution by the open source community written in the language._
 The open source library function for Rust is located on https://crates.io/.
-For the purpose of this assignmen, I opted to use the
+An external library in Rust is called a Crate/ The package manager, cargo, manages imports.
+For the purpose of this assignment, I opted to use the memchr crate for an example, which is a library which can search data for a byte and return the first location of that byte.
+I also used the rand crate to generate a random number for the guessing game.
 # Analysis of the language

 > _